ravendesignsystem/rds/src/docs/dev/understanding-rds/blocks-in-depth/index.md

 ## Block guidelines and rules

-In their simplest form, RDS Blocks are grouped snippets of HTML, CSS, and sometimes JavaScript (JS).
-The UI equivalent to Lego blocks, you can build each Block by itself and then easily attach them together.
+In their simplest form, RDS blocks are grouped snippets of HTML, CSS, and sometimes JavaScript (JS).
+The UI equivalent to Lego blocks, you can build each block by itself and then easily attach them together.
+Blocks make up a distinct section of an interface.
+Functionally independent, a block can NOT be nested within another block.

 To further the Lego analogy, unlike a tub of randomly sized/coloured Lego blocks, RDS Blocks are more the equivalent to Lego blocks found in [themed Lego sets](https://lego.fandom.com/wiki/Theme).
-Except, instead of, pirates or Star-Wars, our theme is Carleton.
+Except, instead of, pirates or Star-Wars, our theme is Carleton University.

-Some critics suggest Lego has become [less creative](#) due to the increase of specialized pieces and instruction manuals.
-If RDS interfaces are akin to Lego Star-Wars spaceships, while RDS imposes rules, we don't expect you to follow step-by-step instructions to build a replica of an [X-Wing](https://shop.lego.com/en-CA/product/X-Wing-Starfighter-75218).
+Some critics suggest Lego has become [less creative](#) due to the increase of specialized pieces, instruction manuals and strict rules that govern how they are assembled by the end user.
+If RDS interfaces are akin to Lego Star-Wars spaceships, while RDS does impose rules, when building your interfaces we don't expect you to follow exact step-by-step instructions like you would in building a replica of an [X-Wing](https://shop.lego.com/en-CA/product/X-Wing-Starfighter-75218).
+However, there rules and guideline to follow.

-For example, when you are building your ships (interfaces), your cockpit blocks (header blocks) need to go on top, and your landing gear (footer blocks) must go on the bottom.
-When building the rest of the ship, feel free to add in the Millennium Falcon's secret compartment (RDS Block) or a Star Destroyers proton beam (another Block).
+For example, when you are building your spaceships (interfaces), your cockpit blocks (header blocks) need to go on top, and your landing gear (footer blocks) must go on the bottom.
+For the rest of the ship, feel free to add in the Millennium Falcon's secret compartment (RDS Block) or a Star Destroyers proton beam (another Block).
 Make the best interfaces (coolest ships) you can to match your content requirements.
 However, you are expected to follow our Block guidelines so your pilot can eject properly and land their ship on its wheels.

 TODO add some images

 **Note**: to further creativity we have instructions for [building your own Blocks](#).

+## Block terms and attributes

+All blocks have the following attributes:

+- a type
+- a handle
+- a version
+- a status
+- properties
+- designated sections
+- associated CSS
+- an HTML template and data options

+**Some blocks** have:

+- headings
+- variants
+- designated themes
+- associated JavaScript

 ## Block handles